-- 1. Every citizen of the Union shall have the right to an education. - 2.
-The freedom of education is guaranteed. - 3.
-All schools shall encourage the knowledge of a second Union language. - 4.
+- 1. Every citizen of the Union shall have the right to an education provided by the State.
+All schools shall encourage the knowledge of a second Union language.
+Details shall be regulated by a Union law. - 2.
 Every citizen of the Union shall have the right to participate in the working life of his country of residence irrespective of his nationality.
-Should the exercise of a profession depend on certain requirements or qualifications, qualifications valid in one State of the Union shall be sufficient for all States of the Union. - 5.
-Property and the right of inheritance shall be guaranteed.
-Their content and limits shall be determined by the laws.
-The use of property should also serve the public weal.
-Expropriation shall be permitted only in the public weal.
-It may be effected only pursuant to a law which shall provide for the nature and extent of the compensation. - 6.
-Every citizen of the Union shall have the right freely to choose their trade, place of work and place of training.
-Freedom to engage in an occupation can only be restricted by a law.

-7. Every citizen of the Union shall have the right of establishment in any Member State for the purpose of engaging in economic activity.
+Should the exercise of a profession depend on certain requirements or qualifications, qualifications valid in one State of the Union shall be sufficient for all States of the Union. - 3.
+Every citizen of the Union shall have the right of establishment in any Member State for the purpose of engaging in economic activity.
 Restrictions shall only be permissible by a law of the Union.